haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Condition Immunities poisoned
 Senses blindsight 10 ft., darkvision 60 ft., passive Perception 14 Languages Draconic Challenge 2 (450 XP)
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 286

 Tail.
 Melee Weapon Attack: +17 to hit, reach 20 ft., one target.
 Hit: 19 (2d8 + 10) bludgeoning damage.
 Frightful Presence.
 Each creature of the dragon’s choice that is within 120 feet of the dragon and aware of it must succeed on a DC 21 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature’s saving throw is successful or the effect ends for it, the creature is immune to the dragon’s Frightful Presence for the next 24 hours.